miniptr/gta-7-in-python-real/README.md

 - At least 48 petabytes of RAM
 - Blind optimism

-⚠️ Disclaimer: This is just a joke!
-It is not leaked GTA 7 source code or any trojans
+⚠️ Disclaimer: Do not take this seriously.
+It is not leaked GTA 7 source code or any trojans, just a joke I decided to make when I got bored.